Comparison of Two-Level System Microwave Losses in Pure Bulk Microcrystalline Nb2O5 and NbO2 Oxide Samples: Experimental Methods

 \section{Experimental Methods}

-Both oxide powders (\ch{Nb2O5} and \ch{NbO2}) were commercially obtained from Sigma-Aldrich with stated purity exceeding 99.9\%.
+The oxide powders (\ch{Nb2O5} and \ch{NbO2}) were commercially obtained from Sigma-Aldrich with stated purity exceeding 99.9\% on a trace metal basis.
+XRD measurements confirm the manufacturer's purity claim (Appendix A).
 Approximately 50\,mg of powder was weighed and mixed with one drop ($\sim$200\,mg) of clear nail polish to form a uniform viscous suspension.
 The resulting mixture was applied to a 10\,mm\,$\times$\,10\,mm a-plane sapphire substrate, used to support the oxide load, with a clean toothpick producing a slug-shaped deposit at the center of the sapphire substrate.
-Sapphire provides a low-loss crystalline dielectric background, ensuring that observed dissipation originates primarily from the oxide film.
+Sapphire provides a low-loss crystalline dielectric background, ensuring that observed dissipation originates primarily from the oxide sample.
 The sapphire substrates were ultrasonically cleaned in acetone and isopropanol (IPA) prior to oxide deposition.
 The resulting sample contained about 20\,mg of oxide.
 The nail polish acted as a mechanical binder and inert host that preserves the oxide microstructure and prevents particulate contamination of the cavity interior.

+Both oxide powders follow the same preparation with analogous binder amounts and cavity conditions, yet our measurements show that only the \ch{Nb2O5} commercial bulk powder exhibits TLS losses, while the \ch{NbO2} powder samples do not show any measurable TLS effect in the power and temperature regimes studied.
+Specifically, our measurements show that $Q_\text{i}$ is reduced as microwave drive power is reduced for \ch{Nb2O5} samples, while we see an absence of such a reduction of $Q_\text{i}$ with reduced microwave power in \ch{NbO2} samples.
+(Note that we define, phenomenologically, "TLS loss" as an observation of $dQ_i/dP>0$ where $P$ is the microwave power.)
+We therefore conclude that the binder does not contribute to the TLS losses for the comparison of these oxides shown in this study.

 The coated substrates were left to dry under ambient laboratory conditions for 24\,hours to ensure complete solvent evaporation.
 Once dried, the samples were mounted into a rectangular niobium cavity, with GE varnish securing the substrates within the machined groove at the electric field antinode for the fundamental resonant cavity mode, as shown in Fig.~\ref{cavity}.
 Samples are labeled by the oxide type (Nb02 or Nb25 for \ch{NbO2} and \ch{Nb2O5} respectively), mixture medium type (NP for nail polish), and version number.
 The one exception is the first sample created with a label "AP" standing for the cryogenic grease Apiezon (ex.
 Nb25\_NP3 indicates \ch{Nb2O5}, mixed with nail polish, being the 3rd sample made).